wikiotics/wikiotics.org/README.md

 The highest priority at the moment is [improving presentation of the site archive](https://github.com/wikiotics/wikiotics.org/milestone/1).

+Adding new lesson media would currently involve coordinating changes with with the [wikiotics media](https://github.com/wikiotics/wikiotics.github.io) repository.
+There are two alternatives under consideration: git [large file storage] and [ipfs] (details in [#15]).

 ## Licenses

 All content (i.e., everything in the `content/` directory, recursively) is licensed under the [Creative Commons Attribution-ShareAlike 3.0](https://creativecommons.org/licenses/by-sa/3.0/) license.
 Some of the lesson media (referenced but not included in this repository) is available under a different (but free) Creative Commons license.
 Everything else (e.g., all code) is available under the [GNU General Public License version 3](https://www.gnu.org/licenses/gpl-3.0.en.html) or any later version.
 Some of the libraries in `{assets,static}/ductus/` are available under more permissive licenses.